 If you do not know your dog’s microchip number or if your dog was previously chipped, your local vet should scan for free.
-If you don’t know your database, you can go to www.europepetnet.com and search the number.
+If you don’t know your database, you can go here and search for the number.

 Benefits of Microchipping

 On the surface, the major benefit is for the return of lost dogs.
 A simple scan of the chip and the dog is returned to his owners.

 But, it’s the dog’s welfare that benefits the most from microchipping.